Teradata/vantage-dss-plugin-sqle-functions/README.txt

 2. The plugin only supports Vantage Advanced SQL Engine Database datasets as input and output.

+3. Due to the mode the plugin creates output tables, the function output is checked for duplicate rows.
+If any duplicate rows are found, then they are removed from the output table.
+This behavior is not adjustable in the present version of the plugin.

-3. Functions with any OUTPUT TABLE type arguments will require the user to add an output dataset for the SELECT statement results of the query and any additional output tables.
+4. Functions with any OUTPUT TABLE type arguments will require the user to add an output dataset for the SELECT statement results of the query and any additional output tables.
 Please refer to the Vantage Advanced SQL Engine Analytic Functions documentation page at docs.teradata.com to learn about the output tables of each function.

-4. The following Advanced SQL Engine functions are not supported:
+5. The following Advanced SQL Engine functions are not supported:
    - DecisionForestPredict
    - DecisionTreePredict
    - GLMPredict